Visit our Open Day

-Year two develops students’ practical skills and discovers how they might apply them to different kinds of work and communities.
-Students study arts administration as well as making new work through devising or writing for performance.
-There is also a profesisonal placement within an industry, community or education setting.
+You'll also study arts administration, as well as making new work through devising or writing for performance.
+The year will include a professional placement within an industry, community or education setting.

-Year three sees students practicing their skills by making new work, and community and outreach projects with communities in and around Birmingham.
+In year three, you'll put your skills and experience into practice by creating new work and outreach projects with communities in and around Birmingham.

-The course is enhanced by visits from various community companies from around the West Midlands, talking about their work and occasionally giving workshops and by visits out to see work in the area.
+The course is enhanced by guest speakers from various community companies from around the West Midlands, talking about their work and occasionally giving workshops and by visits out to see work in the area.

 |Skills workshop||Contextual studies||Community and identity||Performance workshop||Project|

 |120 Credits - Cert HE|

 |Skills workshop||Project 2||Professional practice and administration 1||Devising and writing / choreography||Applied practice and theory|

 |Professional practice and administration 2||Collaboration project||Outreach project||Community Arts Project|